-The main issue is that a micro SD Card isn’t exactly the fastest in comparison to even the eMMC storage in the 64GB version.
-When put against the NVMe SSD in the other two, then yes, you’re going to notice loading speeds being a little lackluster, but if you’re planning on buying a Steam Deck and know that your big AAA releases like Control, Death Stranding, and the like will probably load a the speed of a base PS4 with its original hard drive, this is merely a small hit to take to increase your storage space for your entire Steam library on the go.
+The main issue is that a micro SD card isn’t exactly the fastest in comparison to even the eMMC storage in the 64GB version.
+When put against the NVMe SSD in the other two, then yes, you’re going to notice loading speeds being a little lacklustre, but if you’re planning on buying a Steam Deck and know that your big AAA releases like Control, Death Stranding, and the like will probably load a the speed of a base PS4 with its original hard drive, this is merely a small hit to take to increase your storage space for your entire Steam library on the go.

 SD Card Speeds

 However, some SD cards have actually begun to get ridiculously fast and this is mostly due to the camera industry – Blackmagic’s Pocket Cinema Cameras and Sony’s Alpha series say hello – needing faster and faster speeds to write 4K and 6K footage to them without any hitches.

 Blackmagic Design actually has a list of recommended SD cards that have formed some of the basis of this recommendation, so that we can at least recommend you some microSD cards that will fill the role of quickly loading your games once you hit the dreaded storage barriers.